-Arrived this morning in Valdivia, a beautiful historic city in southern Chile.
-It’s also known as the Region de Los Rios.
+I arrived early this morning in Valdivia, a beautiful historic city in southern Chile.
+The area is known as the Region de Los Rios.
 Valdivia’s culture is influenced by a mixture of Mapuche, Spanish, and German heritage.

-There are many fascinating things about the Mapuche, from music to their legends.
-Strong German influence is apparent in Valdivia’s architecture, cuisine, and beer brewing industry.
+The Mapuche are fascinating, from their music to folklore and legends.
+Strong German influence is apparent in the local beer brewing industry and Valdivian architecture and cuisine.
 Many compare Chile’s Calle-Calle River to Germany’s Rhine.

-Surprisingly the bus from Valparaiso arrived ahead of schedule.
-While my B&B lodging was being prepared I explored central Valdivia.
-Sunday mornings are quiet but things picked up with the opening of the Mercado Fluvial along the river bank.
-The market has a variety of fresh fish, fruit, vegetables, and crafts made by local artists.
+Surprisingly, the bus from Valparaiso arrived ahead of schedule.
+While my B&B lodging was being prepared, I explored central Valdivia.
+Sunday mornings are quiet, but things picked up with the opening of the Mercado Fluvial along the river bank.
+The lively market has a variety of fresh fish, fruit, vegetables, and crafts made by local artists.

-Sea lions began invading Valdivia’s fish market some time ago when they discovered it was a great place for a free lunch.
+Sea lions began invading Valdivia’s fish market some time ago, when they discovered it was a great place for a free lunch.
 The HUGE animals – some weighing up to 2,000 pounds – became an amusement and tourist attraction.
 In the past, they caused havoc by taking waddling tours of downtown Valdivia.
-Locals built a barrier to keep them off the streets.
+Locals had to build a barrier to keep them off the streets.

 Valdivia is known for Austral University, one of Chile’s top schools.
-The university attracts students from Santiago’s Universities to its outstanding science program.
-Another local attraction is a large marshland nature reserve on the outskirts of the city at the confluence of several rivers that flow from the Andes.
+The outstanding science program at Austral attracts students from Santiago Universities.
+Another local attraction is a large marshland nature reserve on the outskirts of the city at the confluence of several rivers flowing from the Andes.

 Food in Valdivia is a mix of Spanish, German, and other European influences together with cuisine found only in Southern Chile.
-It’s a beautiful place and I will stay here for a week or so before moving further south toward Patagonia.
+It’s a beautiful place, and I’ll stay for a week or so before moving further south toward Patagonia.

-Hiking and river tours are on the agenda.
-I noticed several rowers on the river today.
-There are three rowing clubs in Valdivia with world and Pan American titles and continuous representation in the Olympics.
+Hiking and river tours are on my agenda.
+I saw several rowers on the river today.
+There are three rowing clubs in Valdivia with world and Pan American titles and representation in the Olympics.

-While waiting for the bus in Valparaiso I met German tourists who were on their way to Pucon near the active Villarrica Volcano.
+While waiting for the bus in Valparaiso, I met German tourists who were on their way to Pucon near the active Villarrica Volcano.
 Located about 500 miles south of Santiago, Villarrica began erupting about two weeks ago spewing fiery plumes of lava and forcing evacuation of people from nearby towns.
 Pucon is on my list of places to visit in Chile.
 The area has great hiking.
-The volcanic eruption calmed and with no more visible signs of activity the area is clear for travel again, at least for now.
+The eruption calmed and with no more signs of activity, the area was cleared for travel.